JacksonHagood/CPP_Basics/17_Lambdas/lambdas.md

 countEqual(array, size, value, equals); // counts the number of elements in the array that are equivalent to value
 ```

 Another example of an equivalence relation is [congruence mod m](https://en.wikipedia.org/wiki/Modular_arithmetic).
 The programmer can define this relation with a modular base (`m`) and a lambda expression.
-Since the expression relies on the (in scope) variable `m`, it must be **caputed** in the `[]` to be accessible within the lambda.
+Since the expression relies on the (in scope) variable `m`, it must be **captured** in the `[]` to be accessible within the lambda.
 It would also be possible to capture this by reference using `&m`.
 Furthermore, `=` can be used to capture all variables by value, and `&` alone can capture all variables by reference.

 ```C++
 unsigned int m = 3;